 Cleared Ridge is accessed from the Waterfall Creek Reserve Campground, but the road is strictly 4WD only.
-If you don’t have a 4WD, you’ll need to use your own two feet to get there from the campground.
+If you don’t have a 4WD, you’ll need to use your own 2 feet to get there from the campground.

 Waterfall Creek Reserve campground is accessible off the gravel Newman Road (suitable for 2WDs).
 From Brisbane, head down the Mt Lindesay Highway, turn right at the traffic lights towards Rathdowney.

 Just past the Rathdowney township, turn right onto Boonah-Rathdowney Road and follow this road to Newman Road on your left.
 Head down this road until you reach a house on a bend and take the narrow road immediately after the house on the left.